Frigyes Szapáry: Life

-On 27 April 1908, he married Princess Hedwig von Windisch-Graetz (1878–1918), daughter of Alfred Fürst zu Windisch-Grätz and Princess Marie Gabrielle Eleonore von Auersperg (1855–1933).
-Her father had been Minister President of Austria from 1893 to 1895 and served as President of the Upper Chamber.
+On 27 April 1908, he married Princess Hedwig von Windisch-Graetz (1878–1918), eldest daughter of Alfred Fürst zu Windisch-Grätz and his wife, Princess Marie Gabrielle Eleonore von Auersperg (1855–1933).
+Her father had been Minister President of Austria from 1893 to 1895 and served as President of the Imperial Council.
 The couple had four children of which the daughter, Countess Marianne (1911–1988), was the mother of Princess Michael of Kent.

 Following studies in law, Count Szapáry joined the Austro-Hungarian foreign service and began his diplomatic career in 1895 as an attaché in Rome, followed by postings in Berlin in 1899 and Munich in 1903.
 In 1907, he returned to Vienna to serve in the Foreign Ministry at the Ballhausplatz and made a rapid career.
 Considered a rising star he was appointed as chef de cabinet to Foreign Minister Count Lexa von Aehrenthal in December 1909, a post that allowed him to exercise considerable influence over policy-making.
 Considered a protégé of Aehrenthal, he belonged to a group of younger diplomats (together with Count von Hoyos and Count von Forgách) who believed that the Dual Monarchy could only be saved from disintegration by a more aggressive and dynamic foreign policy.
 During the Balkan crisis, he had favoured armed intervention against Serbia.
 In April 1912, he was appointed to Second Section Chief, which was equivalent to head of the Political Section, in a period of international turmoil.
 Described as "gifted, quick, hard-working, and a bit mysterious", Aehrenthal's successor Count Berchtold lauded him as for "his outstanding skill in handling political issues and his judgment which far exceeded the norm".